KSPlayer is the default video player in Vidi. More specifically, the lgpl

 - HDR10+

-Video playback in the iOS and iPadOS is powered by VLCKit, a wrapper of libVLC
+Optionally playback can be handled by VLCKit, a wrapper of libVLC

 which is the library that powers VLC.
-It’s also available on tvOS as an option.
 It’s recommended for older devices at is tends to be more performant than KSPlayer.

 Devices Getting Warm